johnson7m/johnson7m/README.md

 - 👋 Hi, I’m @johnson7m
 - 👀 I’m interested in ...
 AI enhanced development and creativity.
 I believe in AI's capability to super charge productivity.
 - 🌱 I’m currently learning ...
 Firestore and Backend Web development.
 Previous experience is in JavaScript, React, Bootstrap, an Front-end.
-Also learning Python for LeetCode interviews!
+Learning Python for project prototyping.
+I eventually want to learn C, Rust, Golang.
+We'll see!
 - 💞️ I’m looking to collaborate on ...
 Anything!
 Shoot me a message and if you need help with a project I'd love to be able to provide feedback or contribute in some way.
 Even if it's just a small feature that you don't have time to focus on.
 - 📫 How to reach me ... the.aether.dev@proton.me or theaetherdev.com and use the Contact Me form
 - 😄 Pronouns: ... he/him